ultimatecodelab/Countdown-Letters/README.md

 ###8: References

 ###1: Introduction
- The idea of this project was to demonstrate the understand of different data structures and algorithms.
+ The idea of this project was to demonstrate the understanding of different data structures and algorithms.
 This is a college project and it is about solving the countdown letters game as efficient as we could along with the detailed analysis of the chosen  approach/algorithm to solve this particular problem.

  **Running the script**

-  1 : Create a dictonary - > python pickler.py
+  1 : Create a dictonary - > python **pickler.py**

-  2: python **countdownV1Recursive.py** or  python **countdownV2Perm.py** **both versions are sharing the same dictonary(dict.pickle) for fair comparasion and fair analysis of both algorithms.
+  2: python **countdownV1Recursive.py** or  python **countdownV2Perm.py** both versions are sharing the same dictonary(dict.pickle) for fair comparasion and fair analysis of both algorithms.

 ###2: Background Research